seek-oss/braid-design-system/packages/icons/README.md

 Each icon has a default drawing (`add.svg`).
 When a platform needs a different drawing, the filename is suffixed (`.ios`, `.android`, `.web`, `.native`).
 Filled drawings use an `-active` suffix (`bookmark-active.svg`).

-Add SVGs to `source/`.
-The package build writes optimized files to `dist/`, which is what `import` resolves to.
+Add SVGs to `svg/`.
+The package build optimizes those files in place, which is what `import` resolves to.